 Many of the voices of these historic characters come from the journalists of their era, reporting on life and death in Chicago.
 Chicago Sun-Times journalist Jon Seidel takes readers back in time to the days when H. H. Holmes lurked in his "Murder Castle" and guys named Al Capone and John Dillinger ruled the underworld.
 Drawing upon years of reporting, and with special access to the Chicago Daily News and Chicago Sun-Times archives, Jon Seidel explains how men such as Nathan Leopold, Richard Loeb and Richard Speck tried to get away with history's most disturbing crimes.

-Second City Sinners is published by Lyons Press and available for pre-order:
+Second City Sinners is published by Lyons Press and is available in hardcover, paperback, on Kindle or Nook, or as an audiobook: